-These may include incorporation of nutrient budgeting with phosphate and/or nitrate targets has been the case with phosphates guidance.
+At this stage, the anticipated effect is entirely speculative, but These would likely may to include the imposition of an environmental constraint to development as incorporation of nutrient budgeting with phosphate and/or nitrate targets has been the case with phosphates guidance.
 The areas that will be affected by any new guidelines will be coastal and estuarine river catchments.
 This will likely affect inland areas of Carmarthenshire as far as Ammanford, Llanelli, and Carmarthen town.